 Anyone you add as a friend or send a message to on Facebook will be able to see a small piece of your profile.
 Their education, what they do, and where they come from are all examples.

-Without being a friend, you can view private Facebook photos.
+Without being a friend, you can use a private FB profile viewer tool to view private photos.

 In the bar at the top of any Facebook page, type the entire name of the persons whose page you want to search, and then pick the person whose images you want to see when the results appear.
 If the person’s name does not display in the list, go to the bottom of the menu and click “See more results.”